jolicode/JoliTypo/README.md

 There is one exception to consider: foot and inch marks (minutes and second marks).
 Purists use prime `′`, this fixer uses straight quotes for compatibility.
 [Read more about Curly quotes](http://practicaltypography.com/straight-and-curly-quotes.html).

-Pairs of single quotes (`'quoted'`) are converted to nested quotation marks by `SmartSingleQuotes`, which must run before this Fixer.
+Pairs of single quotes (`'quoted'`) are converted to nested quotation marks by `SmartQuotes`, which must run before this Fixer.

 Trademark
 ---------